Services and Infrastructures

 PIC is a throughput-oriented site, where latency is not so important but final throughput is the critical point.
 This means that it is more important for us to finish as many jobs as we can, even if that means individuals jobs can take much more time to finish.
 Thus, instead of having a huge supercomputer with low-latency links as the way of getting our computing power, our approach is having replication of many small commodity units that, when working together, achieve our goal.
 However, we renew our hardware often to offer the last and faster processors in the market.

-The hardware solution is currently based on HP blades, Dell and Intel servers with Intel Xeon processors: we currently have (as of July, 2016) 325 nodes with 5980 cores available.
-36 of these WNs are immerse in the liquid cooling solution CarnoJet system from Green Revolution Cooling.
+The hardware solution is currently based on dual twin equipment from Supermicro, Intel and Dell (as of October 2023) 160 nodes with 11000 computing slots available.
+Most of this servers are immerse in the liquid cooling solution CarnoJet system from Green Revolution Cooling.

 A part from the computing nodes, PIC offers all the resources required for grid computing: user interfaces, computing and publication elements.